IngoGiebel/qbio305-student-work-arabidopsis-thaliana/results/README.md

-# bio305-student-work-arabidopsis-thaliana/results
+# student-work-arabidopsis-thaliana/results

-This folder contains the automatically created analysis results.
+This folder contains the analysis results.